isaacnmm/pestpolicy-hugo2XX/content/posts/steam-controller-review/index.md

 ---
 title: Steam Controller Review
 description: Steam has released both the Steam Link and the Steam Controller .
-The Steam Link helps you in gaming on the TV through a gaming rig. - However, in this post,...
+  The Steam Link helps you in gaming on the TV through a gaming rig.
 slug: /steam-controller-review/
 date: 2025-07-10 00:00:00+00:00
 lastmod: 2025-07-10 00:00:00+03:00